KristianLyng/varnishfoo/chapter-4.rst

         X-Varnish: 2
         X-hello: Hello, world

 And there you are, a custom VCL header.
-You can also use ``unset`` to remove headers, and overwrite existing headers.
+You can also use :vcl:`unset variable;` to remove headers, and overwrite existing headers.

 .. code:: VCL